containers/buildah/docs/buildah-add.1.md

 Path to an alternative .containerignore (.dockerignore) file.
 Requires \-\-contextdir be specified.

+**--link**

+Create an independent image layer for the added files instead of modifying the working container's filesystem.
+If `buildah run` creates a file and `buildah add --link` adds a file to the same path, the file from `buildah add --link` will be present in the committed image.
+The --link layer is applied after all container filesystem changes at commit time.

 **--quiet**, **-q**

 Refrain from printing a digest of the added content.